 Rounding to the nearest whole numberHere is an example of rounding decimals to the nearest whole number;

+ExampleRound 7.3 to the nearest whole number.
+We realise that this decimal number lies between 7 and 8.
+The following diagram shows where this decimal number is located between 7 and 8.
 The number 7.3 has been shown on the number line above and the location where it’s located.
 We see that 7.3 is closest to 7, which means 7.3 to the nearest whole number is 7.
 This is the answer we’re after.

 Round to one decimal placeIn the following example we’re going to look at how to round to one decimal place.

+ExampleRound 2.37 to 1 decimal place.
+The decimal number in question lies between 2.3 and 2.4 as shown below on the number line.
 We can see that the number shown on the number line is closer to 2.4.
 Which means 2.37 to 1 decimal place is 2.4.
 This is the answer we have been searching for.

 Between .5You will usually have to work with numbers ending .5 to round off to a certain accuracy or decimal place, for example rounding off numbers such as 3.5, 4.5, 7.5, 8.5, 10.5, and 20.5 to the nearest whole number.
 Here is an example of rounding off .5 numbers.

+ExampleRound 4.5 to the nearest whole number.
+The number 4.5 lies between 4 and 5 as shown below on the number line.
 On the number line we can see that the number lies right in the middle of the number line between 4 and 5.
 Whenever it’s in the middle we always round up.
 So 4.5 to the nearest whole number is a 5.
 That’s the answer we have been looking for.